robsimmons/semver-sml/README.md

 notation used in a lot of versioning libraries (see [node-semver](https://github.com/isaacs/node-semver) for an example).
-There's no reason someone couldn't implement it, but currently the package implements a variant of this idea
+There's no reason someone couldn't implement it, but currently the package implements a variant of this idea that is aimed at the way the Smackage utility uses semantic versioning.

 The Smackage utility uses constraints that are reflected in code
-paths: if you say that you need version 2 of the `widgets` package, you can look for it on your hard drive at `$SMACKAGE/widgets/v2`.
+paths: if you say that you need (some implementation of) version 2 of the `widgets` package, you can look for it on your hard drive at `$SMACKAGE/widgets/v2`.
 (This gets you out of dependency hell: you can actually have two incompatible versions of a utility at the same time.)

 The constraints `2` or `2.3` are basically the same as `~2` or `~2.3`
 from [node-semver](https://github.com/isaacs/node-semver).
 These